ning/atlas/src/site/pandoc/building.md

 # Building

-Use maven to build it:
+The easiest way to build atlas, is to use [rake](http://rake.rubyforge.org/) which usually comes with any decent ruby installation:

+    rake package

+This will invoke Maven and generate an executable ``atlas`` file.

+You can also do this manually:

     mvn install

-This will generate an executable jar in the target folder.
-In fact, the jar is executable directly on the shell once you set the executable bit
+    cat target/atlas-*.jar >> target/atlas

-    chmod +x target/atlas-<version>.jar
+    chmod +x target/atlas